kaifishr/kaifishr.github.io/_posts/2020-12-19-adaptive-learning-rate-method.md

 ## Introduction

-In this blog post I present an adaptive learning rate method for gradient descent optimization algorithms (to the best of my knowledge, this method has not yet been mentioned in the literature).
+In this blog post I present an adaptive learning rate method for gradient descent optimization algorithms.
+To the best of my knowledge, this method has not yet been mentioned in the literature.

 The proposed technique uses gradient information that allow to either compute parameter-wise or global adaptive learning rates.
 In more detail, the learning rate is treated as a differentiable function allowing to propagate the loss information back to the learning rate where it can then be adjusted accordingly.

-The method can easily be applied to popular optimization algorithms such as Gradient Descent, Gradient Descent with Momentum, Nestrov Accelerated Gradient, ADAM, to name just a few.
-In a few simple experiments I show, that these optimization algorithm show better performance when equipped with this adaptive learning rate method compared to fixed learning rate.
+The method can easily be applied to popular optimization algorithms such as Gradient Descent, Gradient Descent with Momentum, Nestrov Accelerated Gradient, or Adam, to name just a few.
+In a few simple experiments I show, that these optimization algorithms show better performance when equipped with the adaptive learning rate method introduced in this post compared to fixed learning rate.

 ## Related Work

 In recent years many learning rate schedules have been proposed to improve the training of machine learning models.
 Most of these methods have in common, that they do not take information such as the loss or gradient information into account that is provided by the model during the training process.

-Furthermore, the learning rate of some of these methods approach very small values at the end of the training period such as learning rate methods with exponential decay or one-cycle learning rate policies.
+The learning rate of some of these methods approach very small values at the end of training such as learning rate methods with exponential decay or one-cycle learning rate policies.
 However, such learning rate policies are not very plausible from a biological point of view since the model will not learn new information as well at the end of training as it did at the beginning of training when the learning rate was higher.
 Such small learning rates prevent the model from reaching better local minima if new information is available.
-Therefore, such methods work best for a fixed set of data that does not change during training.
+Therefore, these methods work best for a fixed set of data that does not change during training.

 For this reason, cyclic learning rate policies may be the better option for continuous learning.
 However, also in the case of cyclic learning rate schedules, it can be hard to find optimal parameters such as the minimal and maximal learning rate or the period length of one cycle.